 - A discussion on whether the Directive's new 'neighbouring' IP right for 'Press Publications' would represent a major shift in practice.
 How the system is likely to work.
 Might there really be a steep increase in 'false news' as a result of this provision?

-- Fair remuneration and transparency in exploitation contracts, including the Article 20 right for authors and performers to 'rebalance' their contracts if their remuneration turns out to be too low compared to the revenues generated.
+- Fair remuneration and transparency in exploitation contracts, including the financially important new Article 20 right for authors and performers to 'rebalance' their contracts if their remuneration turns out to be too low compared to the revenues generated.
 How might rebalancing work and be enforced in practice?

-- Revocation rights for authors or performers under Article 22
+- The New Revocation provisions for authors or performers

 Quick Quiz - Test Your Knowledge: Just click Copyright

 Please let us know if you wish to be notified when new dates are added for this programme